Which states could have abortion on the ballot in 2024?

 ARIZONA

-A signature drive is underway to add a constitutional right to abortion in Arizona.
 Under the measure, the state would not be able to ban abortion until the fetus is viable, with later abortions allowed to protect a woman’s physical or mental health.
-Supporters must gather nearly 384,000 valid signatures by July 4.

-Abortion is currently legal for the first 15 weeks of pregnancy in Arizona.
-An Arizona Supreme Court ruling in April said enforcement could begin soon for a near-total ban that was already on the books.
+Abortion is currently legal for the first 15 weeks of pregnancy in the state.
+The Arizona Supreme Court ruled in April that enforcement could begin soon for a near-total ban already on the books.
 The governor has since signed a bill repealing that law.
 It is still expected to be in effect for a time, however.

 ARKANSAS